raghavtan/catalog/docs/modules/scorecard.md

 # Scorecard Module

+This document provides an overview of the module functionality and command options, serving as a guide for using the scorecard module effectively.

 The scorecard module is responsible for managing service catalogue scorecards.
 A scorecard is a tool that aggregates and displays key performance indicators (KPIs) to help monitor, assess, and improve performance against strategic goals, and is defined using [YAML files](../scorecard-definition.md).

 ## Overview